kn04nd/Download-CSV-With-Semicolon/README.md

 - Easy and fast download process directly from Google Sheets.
 - Deleted CSV files are stored in your Google Drive trash for up to 30 days, so you can recover them if needed.

-## How It Works

-1. **Install the Extension**: Add the "Download CSV with Semicolon" extension to your Google Sheets.
-2. **Use the Extension**: Once installed, simply click the option "Export CSV with Semicolon" in your Google Sheets.
-A window will open, allowing you to download the CSV file.
-3. **Recover Lost Files**: If you accidentally delete the file from your local machine, it will remain in your Google Drive trash for 30 days after download, giving you ample time to recover it.

 ## Why This Extension?

 CSV files are commonly used for data exchange, especially in development environments.
 However, Google Sheets doesn't offer a built-in way to export CSVs with a semicolon delimiter, which is frequently required by developers in certain regions.
 This extension was designed to streamline this process, ensuring that your exported files are properly formatted with semicolons and UTF-8 encoding.